24 Months (2 Year) Old Baby Food – Ideas, Chart, and Recipes

 5. Sodium

-Most parents fret about children getting a lot of sodium from the salt.
-But maintaining about a gram of sodium intake daily is utterly important for children at this age.
+Most parents fret about their children getting a lot of sodium from salt.
+However, maintaining a daily gram of sodium intake is utterly important for children at this age.

 6. Iron